 When packing valuable artwork for shipping, no amount of money, care, or time should be spared.
-It is especially true when it comes to framed oil paintings or other pieces with glass.
-Whether you are an artist selling your work abroad or an art collector moving from one home to another, to have each of them well-packed and wrapped is imperative.
-After all, since you cannot protect your artwork while it is in transit, the best you can do is properly prepare it for local or international transportation.
-Here is a simple guide on how to safely pack framed artwork with glass for shipping:
+This is especially true when it comes to oil paintings or other pieces framed with glass.
+Whether you are an artist selling your work abroad or an art collector moving from one home to another, to have each item well-packed and wrapped is imperative.
+After all, since you cannot protect your artwork while it is in transit, the best you can do is you can properly prepare it for the local or international transportation.
+Here is a simple guide on how to safely pack artwork framed with glass for shipping:

 1. Tape the glass.

 No one wants it to happen, but the truth is that the glass can break during the shipment.
 If you don’t want the broken glass to damage your artwork, it is better to tape it.
 Use a special high-end tape or a painter’s tape for this purpose, as it can be easily removed from glass without leaving a film across the surface.